LakshmiRadhakrishnan09/AWS-Security-Specialist/CloudFront.md

 Global Accelerator -> Single Entry point for your global applications. **Two Static anycast IPs**.
 Route 53 for your domain will have only these 2 static IPs.\

-Client example.com -> Route 53 -> Returns Static IP og GA. \
+Client example.com -> Route 53 -> Returns Static IP of GA. \
 Client connect to GA in nearest Edge location -> GA decides how to route request to web server( to nearest server). **All requests use AWS network**.\
 GA monitor health of app servers.

-In case of Route 53 , one DNS is resolved, client to web server request goes via Internet.
+In case of Route 53 , once DNS is resolved, client to web server request goes via Internet.
+In case of GA, once DNS is resolved, client to GA request goes to Edge location.

 End point can be private.
 Eg: ALB is private.
-GA takes to endpoint using private IP address
+GA talks to endpoint using private IP address

 Client affinity : Request send to same end point. like sticky sessions

 DDos protection at edge.

-AWS Shield Integration. **No WAF integartion**
+GA -> AWS Shield Integration.
+No WAF integration.

 Traffic Dial : Percentage of requests routed between regions.  \
 Weight: Traffic to end point.
 Blue Green Deployment.